Game Saves Tutorial

 About Game Saves

 One of the features that FantasyAnime.com offers is that nearly all the RPGs that have been shrined have a collection of game saves from periodical points throughout the entire game.
-This is so that if for any reason you lose your saved position in an RPG, you can continue pretty much where you left off.
-(Naturally, that also means you're continuing the game from my gameplay session.)
-Fortunately for us, video game emulator authors have been faithful to supporting a standard format for saving saves.
-That means the game save files I offer can be used with any video game emulator, regardless of the OS or platform that it's on.
+If for any reason you lose your saved position in an RPG, with my game saves you can continue pretty much where you left off!
+Naturally, that also means you're continuing the game from the person who collected the game save.

 Save States Vs. Saved RAM